siscia/siscia.github.io/_posts/2014-09-28-read-clojure-map-values-22.md

 As you can see if a key is not present in the original map the returning map won't contains such key.

+What we need to note here is that `select-keys` takes only two arguments, the starting map and a vector of keys.

+You may try to pass the keys to select as a simple arguments but that will result in a pretty cryptic error.

+{% highlight clojure %}
+user> (select-keys {:a 1 :b 2 :c 3} :a :b) ;; ok understandable
+ArityException Wrong number of args (3) passed to: core/select-keys  clojure.lang.AFn.throwArity (AFn.java:429)
+user> (select-keys {:a 1 :b 2 :c 3} :a) ;; pretty cryptic
+IllegalArgumentException Don't know how to create ISeq from: clojure.lang.Keyword  clojure.lang.RT.seqFrom (RT.java:505)
+{% endhighlight %}

 ## end

 This was the last chapter about reading clojure map.